lander2k2/kube-cluster/README.md

 ### kube-cluster script
 This script coordinates the bootstrapping process by moving files between nodes.
 Alter this script if you have to coordinate other operations between nodes.

+## Kubernetes Version

+The kubernetes binaries are not installed by pulling from the official package repo since that repo is not reachable from China.
+Rather, they are installed as such:

+1. Pull the node binaries from github.
+A link can be found in the change logs in the kubernetes/kubernetes repo.
+For example, if you want the node binaries for version 1.9.8, you can download it here: https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.9.md#node-binaries

+2. Put the tarball `kubernetes-node-linux-amd64.tar.gz` into the images directory when doinng a packer build of the node machine images.

+Therefore changing the Kubernetes version used is done by:

+1. Download the desired version tarball and using that to build the node's machine images.

+2. Edit `images/bootstrap_master0_centos.sh` (line 217) and `images/bootstrap_master_centos.sh` (line 219) and change the kubernetes version in the kubeadm-config.

+## Etcd Version

+In order to change the version of etcd installed, set the `ETCD_VERSION` env variable at the top of the `images/install_etcd_centos.sh` file.

+Refer to the External Dependencies section of the Kubernetes change log for the version of etcd to use with each Kubernetes version.
+For example, the version of etcd to use with K8s 1.9 can be found here: https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.9.md#external-dependencies